Westminster Energy, Environment & Transport Forum

 Project delivery, capacity, delivery confidence & pipeline coordination

-The agenda will examine the delivery of current and planned major transport projects, including HS2 and the Lower Thames Crossing, alongside planned programmes including Northern Powerhouse Rail.
+The agenda will examine the delivery of current and planned major transport projects, including HS2 and the Lower Thames Crossing, alongside planned programmes such as Northern Powerhouse Rail.
 Discussion will assess the management of progress, risk and delivery performance, and what can be learned for advancing schemes across the wider pipeline.

 Further discussion will focus on cost control and delivery certainty - including addressing factors contributing to cost escalation, schedule slippage and risk aversion, as well as their effect on confidence in project delivery over time.
 Delegates will discuss priorities for project governance and financing structures - alongside approaches to managing inflation and scope - that could better support reliability of outcomes.
-Attendees will also consider the role of NISTA in project assurance, approvals and oversight of the long-term infrastructure pipeline, including how its approach may need to develop to support timely decision-making, stronger coordination, and greater certainty for delivery bodies and investors.
+Attendees will also consider the role of NISTA in project assurance, approvals and oversight of the long-term infrastructure pipeline, including how its approach may need to develop to support timely decision-making, stronger co-ordination, and greater certainty for delivery bodies and investors.

 Governance, oversight, assurance & investment